 I created this piece as a reminder to myself that all people, no matter how differently we approach life, are equal in value.
-The repetition of the boy suggests this--even though each are looking in three different directions, they are all the same.
-Both the desert and the clouds represent that there is an absence of God when judging people on how they choose to live, as the desert lack water (God), and the clouds won’t rain.
+The repetition of the boy suggests this—even though each are looking in three different directions, they are all the same.
+Both the desert and the clouds represent that there is an absence of God when judging people on how they live, as the desert lacks water (God), and the clouds painted above won’t rain.

-This self-portrait represents a period of change in my life that I entered the summer before my junior year.
-The busyness of the previous school year (the leaves) had cleared, allowing me to reflect on my life more plainly.
+This self-portrait represents a period of transition in my life that I entered the summer before my junior year.
+I had finished my portfolio for AP Studio Art the previous school year, and was contemplating the future of my art.
 I painted myself looking out into the future, unsure of where I would be.

 THROUGH CLOUDED EYES

 Inspired by Rene Magritte’s “Son of Man”, this painting explores the relationship between technology and instant gratification.
 With a simple Google search, our questions can be answered instantly, and as a result we feel restless when we are faced with questions about the world that cannot be answered.
 The man in pajamas standing in the streets of NYC is the main focus.
-Our minds are itching to know who he is and why he’s wearing pajamas, but, as in “Son of Man,” we will never get to see his face.
-I wanted this piece to force the viewer to have to grapple with the feeling of not knowing--a feeling that we so often conveniently avoid.
+Our minds are interested to know who he is and why he’s wearing pajamas, but, as in “Son of Man,” we will never get to see his face.
+I wanted this piece to force the viewer to have to grapple with the feeling of not knowing, the "gray"—a feeling that we can so often conveniently avoid.

 I drew this composition from life, capturing a worm’s eye view.
 Utilizing the element of color helped to emphasize the light bulb as the focal point of the drawing.

 This was my first of many self-portraits.
-I wanted to focus on the conflicting desires I have to either grapple with the “big questions” about life and faith, or just go through life without really reflecting on its purpose at all.
+I wanted to focus on the conflicting desires I have to either grapple with the “big questions” about life and spirituality, or just go through life without really reflecting on its depth at all.